Importing Interaction Data

 Historical Form / Event Registration

-For example, an external system may possess registration information for an upcoming campus visit event.
+For example, an external system might include registration information for an upcoming campus visit event.
 However, it is also possible to store this registration data in Slate provided the event has been created in Slate first.
 Once the event has been created, export the unique IDs for persons who registered for the event and then insert static values when importing this data into Slate.
 For this, add two separate static mappings.

 Static Mapping 1: